josev2046/Extracting-Individual-Streams-from-Multi-Camera-Recordings/README.md

 ---

-# Unlocking hidden streams: extracting individual angles from multi-camera recordings
+# Unlocking hidden streams with FFmpeg

 If you work in broadcasting, archiving, or AV support, you have likely encountered a specific type of video file that looks normal on the surface but behaves oddly.
 You play it in standard players, and you see a single video feed.
 However, the file size is massive, and the metadata suggests there is more going on under the bonnet.